ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Financial Management
    - D) Quality Management

-3. **Open-Ended**: Describe the importance of the planning process in project management and how it contributes to project success.

-4. **Open-Ended**: What are the key responsibilities of a project manager during the executing process?

-5. **True/False**: The monitoring and controlling process is only necessary at the end of the project to ensure everything is on track.
+3. **True/False**: The monitoring and controlling process is only necessary at the end of the project to ensure everything is on track.

 Would you like additional questions?